MicrosoftDocs/cognitive-toolkit-docs/articles/Feedback-Channels.md

 # Feedback Channels

 As a development team we want to be present on many channels.
 We ask CNTK users to utilize the appropriate chanel to post issues or questions regarding the Microsoft Cognitive Toolkit.
-We hope to avoid answers to similar questions on different chanels.
+We hope to avoid answers to similar questions on different channels.
 This page describes how the Microsoft team intends to use the different channels.

 ## GitHub issues